w3c/wai-curricula/content/index.md

 Some example uses of this resource include:

-* **faculty lecturer** &mdash; selects topics from the Foundation, Developer, and Designer modules to teach accessibility to computer science students
+* **faculty lecturer** &mdash; selects topics from the Foundation, Developer, and Designer Modules to teach accessibility to computer science students
-* **accessibility professional** &mdash; selects topics from the Foundation, Developer, Designer, and Author modules to create accessibility training courses
+* **accessibility professional** &mdash; selects topics from the Foundation, Developer, Designer, and Author Modules to create accessibility training courses
 * **employee training coordinator** &mdash; compares the course content offered by different providers based on the modules provided in this resource
 * **procurer** &mdash; includes requirements in a training Request for Proposals (RFP) based on the modules provided in this resource
 * **hiring manager** &mdash; compares the competencies assessed for different certificates based on the modules provided in this resource